jiansongyang/scrapy-auto-translation-middleware/README.md

 * The failure of Google Translation work will stop the entire crawling process, thus your spider will be much more vulnerable to unexpected events.
 * As you are doing a synchronous work that may take unpredictable length of time, the spider will suffer from low performance (keep in mind that there's only one thread running in the Twisted framework).
 * The downloader will not take care of the translation work so the states data will become inaccurate.
-### option 2: send a dedicated request to Google to finish the translation (much better, but tedious)
+### Option 2: send a dedicated request to Google to finish the translation (much better, but tedious)
 Consider the following:

     import scrapy